 Apart from the abominable grammer, is there really a Wisconsin International Airport in Germany?
 If so, this airport is a long way from its home in northern USA.
 Of course this scammer stated that he required me to pay for the International Delivery Permit, whatever that was.
 The clown wrote:

-The email came from w.@smile.ocn.ne.jp - a notorious Japanese free email portal and the return email was a typical free spammer account - firstname.lastname@example.org.
+The email came from w.@smile.ocn.ne.jp - a notorious Japanese free email domain and the return email was a typical free spammer account - firstname.lastname@example.org.
 Whenever somebody sends an email from one account, especially not a domain-based account belonging to the organisation that they claim to represent and they receive replies via a free webmail account such as Gmail, Yahoo Mail, Hotmail, Outlook Mail and any of the free World Media Group or Russian Yandex email accounts, you better believe that they are scammers.

 But this particular scammer is rather thick, going on the fact that he sent out this utter nonsense.
 What is worse is that he will receive replies and people will transfer money to him and he will laugh all the way to the bank.
 So I really wonder who is more stupid - the African scammer from Benin or the morons that will send him the $98 on the basis of this ridiculously bad scam email.